 You don’t need to do a loading phase and can simply start taking five grams a day and continue to do so indefinitely.
 The loading phase may be useful if you have never taken creatine before or haven’t taken it in a while and want to restore creatine levels as quickly as possible or to increase levels rapidly.

-There does not seem to be any benefit of cycling creatine but taking a break from time to time is never a bad idea.
-I have been taking creatine on and off since 1994 and I think it is amazing stuff.
+There doesn’t seem to be any benefit of cycling creatine but taking a break from time to time is never a bad idea.
+I have been taking creatine on and off since 1994 and I think it’s amazing stuff.
 In addition, those who don’t eat large portions of red meat which is the highest source of creatine are likely low in creatine and can benefit immensely.
 Even if you do consume red meat you would have to take in copious amounts to get the benefits of taking five grams from supplementation.

 Finally, creatine is useful for both men and women.